Tasman Bridge Upgrade - Safety Barrier and Pathways

 Once construction is complete and both pathways are operational, we will seek feedback on whether the pathways should be made one-way to improve flow and safety.

-We are sharing the designs to keep the community informed about what’s coming.
-We welcome questions about how the upgrades will be delivered and what they mean for pathway users.
-Due to the safety requirements of the project and the constraints of the bridge, it is not possible to make any significant changes to the design before construction.
+We have shared the designs from Tuesday, 28 October to Monday, 17 November 2025, to keep the community informed about what’s coming.
+Due to the safety requirements of the project and the constraints of the bridge, it is not practicable to make significant changes to the design.

 See the Tasman Bridge Passing Bay design here